Black Panther series is coming to Disney Plus

-A Black Panther series centered on the Kingdom of Wakanda is being developed for Disney Plus, Disney announced Monday.
-The series will be developed by Black Panther's co-writer and director Ryan Coogler, who is currently also working on the movie's sequel, Black Panther 2.
+Disney Plus is developing a Black Panther series centered on the Kingdom of Wakanda, Disney announced Monday.
+The series will be developed by Black Panther's co-writer and director Ryan Coogler, who's currently also working on the movie's sequel, Black Panther 2.
 Coogler's company Proximity Media has signed a five-year TV deal with Disney.

 Coogler said his company will also be working on TV series for "all the amazing studios under the Disney umbrella."